-- BEST PLACE TO PARK: 82 Ridge Street (signs on road point to this lot; you can see a mustard yellow house atop hill at the bottom of driveway; park anywhere on the grass) - ALSO AVAILABLE: lower parking lot off Ridge Street near our raspberry fields (5 6 spaces) - IF NEEDED: School buses should drop off and pick up students at the lower lot and may park across the street at the Mullen Playfield parking lot.
+- BEST PLACE TO PARK: 82 Ridge Street (signs on road point to this lot).
+This space will be under construction until Fall 2020. - ALSO AVAILABLE: lower parking lot off Ridge Street near our raspberry fields (5 6 spaces) - IF NEEDED: School buses should drop off and pick up students at the lower lot and may park across the street at the Mullen Playfield parking lot.